systemd-analyze(1) — Linux manual page

 systemd-analyze verify FILE...

-This command will load unit files and print warnings if any
+This command will load unit files and print warnings if any errors

-formed by combining the directories for all command line
+the directories for all command line arguments, and the usual unit

-$SYSTEMD_UNIT_PATH is supported, and may be used to replace or
+load paths.
+The variable $SYSTEMD_UNIT_PATH is supported, and may

-augment the compiled in set of unit load paths; see
+be used to replace or augment the compiled in set of unit load

-to the other paths.
+preference to the other paths.
+If a template unit without an

 The following errors are currently detected: